sharif-apu/LSD-TFFormer/readme.md

 ### Dataset License
 The **Low-Light Smartphone Dataset (LSD)** is licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
 See [DATA_LICENSE](DATA_LICENSE) for details.

+## **Notes from Author**
+This work is self-motivated research supported by the authors' personal funding, with all rights reserved to the authors.
+We believe that research should be free and that everyone has the right to pursue it.
+Therefore, we have published all our code and the Low-Light Smartphone Dataset (LSD).
+Notably, it took over 2 years to collect all these real-world samples, driven by personal interest and dedication.
+You are welcome to use our code and dataset for your research and give suggestions to improve real-world LLIE.
+However, please note that the LSD dataset is intended for non-commercial research purposes only.
+If you use our work, please cite our paper.

 ## **Contact**
-For any further query, feel free to contact us through the following emails: apuism@gmail.com, abdurehman458@gmail.com
+For any further queries, feel free to contact us through the following emails: apuism@gmail.com, abdurehman458@gmail.com

-**Acknowledgment:** This code is based on the [BDJJ](https://github.com/sharif-apu/BJDD_CVPR21) and  [RetinexFormer](https://github.com/caiyuanhao1998/Retinexformer) repository.
+**Acknowledgment:** This code is based on the [BJDD](https://github.com/sharif-apu/BJDD_CVPR21) and  [RetinexFormer](https://github.com/caiyuanhao1998/Retinexformer) repository.